greenpill-pro/greenpill-pro.github.io/grass-roots-marketing-az.md

 Brat & deeZ proposes the following:
 - 5,000 $ZNN and 50,000 $QSR to Zyler for two years of work which includes 40 articles and one comprehensive `.pdf`
-- If this AZ is approved, Brat & deeZ will send 5,000 $ZNN and 50,000 $QSR to Sultan of Staking's Community Address.
-Sultain will hold the funds in escrow.
+- If this AZ is approved, Brat & deeZ will send 5,000 $ZNN and 50,000 $QSR to TBD Community Address.
+TBD will hold the funds in escrow.
 - If AZ payment is approved, Brat & deeZ will receive 5,000 $ZNN and 50,000 $QSR, and the Sultan will release the escrowed funds to Zyler

 The network needs writers to prevent a 'void' of content in our historical timeline.
 Almost certainly you have derived value from Zyler's articles if you are part of the Zenon culture.
 Let's set the right precedence: **the network pays when value is created**.